hassamwazir/hassamwazir.github.io/_pages/about.md

     <p>Innomune Biologics Brooklyn</p>
     <p>New York City, USA</p>

-news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

+announcements:
+  enabled: true # includes a list of news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  limit: 5 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: true
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
 ---

 Hi and welcome to my website! :wave:

-I'm the **Chief Engineer at Innomune Biologics Brooklyn**, where I lead the **design, development, and testing of innovative biosensors for disease detection**.
+I'm the **Chief Engineer at Innomune Biologics Brooklyn**, where I lead the **design, development, and testing of biosensors for disease detection**.
 I oversee all phases of sensor engineering, including **system design, calibration protocols, analytical data interpretation, and performance validation**.

-I specialize in **digital health, ambient assistive technology, and telerehabilitation**, particularly for the **geriatric population**.
-My work leverages **connected and wearable devices**, alongside commercially available technologies, to improve healthcare outcomes.
-It spans **robotics, mechatronics, wireless networks, augmented/virtual reality, computer vision, audio, and deep learning**, with contributions to research in **stroke and lymphedema rehabilitation**.
+My research work focuses on **digital health, wearable technology, and telerehabilitation** for the **geriatric population**, leveraging **connected devices** to improve healthcare outcomes.
+This includes research in **stroke and lymphedema rehabilitation**, with applications in **robotics, mechatronics, wireless networks, AR/VR, computer vision, audio, and deep learning**.

-With a strong background in **robotics, electrical, mechanical, and mechatronics engineering**, I specialize in **collecting data from human subjects under IRB protocols**, **analyzing that data**, **training deep learning models**, and **designing wearable sensors**.
-My experience includes **designing and developing wearable inertial sensors for motion capture**, **developing control systems for robotic manipulators**, and **implementing computer vision and audio analysis for human-robot interaction**.
+I also specialize in **human-subject data collection under IRB protocols**, **sensor design**, and **AI-driven data interpretation**.
 Sometimes, I also **design and fabricate robotic systems for theatrical productions** :performing_arts:, and **build hexapods** :octopus:, which is a lot of fun!